Victoria's bike trails guide: The best stops and attractions

 Six Mile Pub & Eatery

-Time for a pint at the historic Six Mile Pub & Eatery, the oldest pub in BC, known for its welcoming atmosphere and house-made ingredients.
+Has all this pedaling left you thirsty?
+I guess it's time for a pint at the historic Six Mile Pub & Eatery, the oldest pub in BC, known for its welcoming atmosphere and house-made ingredients.
 Toast your adventure with a cold drink, just down the hill from the trail.
+Pop back on the Goose and it's a 24-minute ride from KINU.

 Six Mile Pub & EateryHatley Park National Historic Site

-Experience a dose of history and elegance at Hatley Park, home to a castle and magnificent heritage gardens.
+Back on the Goose and it's a 20-minute ride to Hatley Park, home to a castle and magnificent heritage gardens, where we can experience a dose of history and elegance.
 Wander the trails or tour the grounds to discover a unique blend of nature and old-world charm.
 Not only is Hatley Park a stunning heritage site, but it's also a filming location of some of Hollywood's biggest hit films including X-Men and Deadpool.
+The grounds is also home to Royal Roads University, a beautiful post-secondary campus.

 Hatley Park National Historic SiteMatheson Lake Regional Park